lauraenria/Natours-Project/README.md

 *  **perspective**: it must be set on the parent of the 3D-positioned child we want to give it some perspective

 * **backface-visibility**: Hide and show the back face an element

+* **background-blend-mode**: defines the blending mode of each background layer (color and/or image). eg *background-blend-mode: screen;*

+* **box-decoration-break**: specifies how the background, padding, border, border-image, box-shadow, margin, and clip-path of an element is applied when the box for the element is fragmented.

 ### Emmet